 Other Symptoms of Congested Lymphatics

-Allergies, prostatitis, chronic sinusitis, heart disease, eczema and other skin conditions, loss of energy, fibrocystic disease, chronic fatigue, repetitive parasitic infections, MS, edema, lupus, erythematosis, inflammation, high blood pressure, viral infections, puffy eyes, bacterial infections, low back pain, cancer, ear or balance problems, arthritis, headaches, cellulite, excessive sweating, and obesity, among others.
+Allergies, prostatitis, chronic sinusitis, heart disease, eczema, and other skin conditions, loss of energy, fibrocystic disease, chronic fatigue, repetitive parasitic infections, MS, edema, lupus, erythematosus, inflammation, high blood pressure, viral infections, puffy eyes, bacterial infections, low back pain, cancer, ear or balance problems, arthritis, headaches, cellulite, excessive sweating, and obesity, among others.

 Rebound exercise is so efficient in stimulating the lymph flow that Dr. C. Samuel West calls it "lymphocizing."
 I say it is simply a miracle the way the body knows how to take care of itself.
 We just need to know how to help it a little and do it.

 For people suffering from lymphedema, the lymph flow has nearly stopped, causing large swellings.
 The most common swellings are in women who have undergone breast cancer operations.